hltcoe/PredPatt/README.md

     }

     @InProceedings{white-EtAl:2016:EMNLP2016,
-        author    = {White, Aaron Steven  and  Reisinger, Drew  and  Sakaguchi, Keisuke  and  Vieira, Tim  and  Zhang, Sheng  and  Rudinger, Rachel  and  Rawlins, Kyle  and  Van Durme, Benjamin}, title     = {Universal Decompositional Semantics on Universal Dependencies}, booktitle = {Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing}, month     = {November},
+        author    = {White, Aaron Steven  and  Reisinger, Drew  and  Sakaguchi, Keisuke  and  Vieira, Tim  and  Zhang, Sheng  and  Rudinger, Rachel  and  Rawlins, Kyle  and  {Van Durme}, Benjamin}, title     = {{Universal Decompositional Semantics on Universal Dependencies}}, booktitle = {Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing}, month     = {November},
         year      = {2016},